pvitez17/coursera/README.md

-# coursera
+# Coursera Online Courses

-Coursera Online Courses
+Repository which contains solutions to assignments given in various Coursera courses.